18th Street Distillery adding Fermentorium that will expand capacity, space and special events

 HAMMOND — 18th Street Distillery, the offshoot of 18th Street Brewery, is expanding in downtown Hammond, where it's opening The Fermentorium.

-The acclaimed distillery, known for its rye whiskey, bourbon and other spirits, celebrated a ribbon-cutting for its latest space Friday.
-It's taking over a 5,000-square-foot brick building that was at one time a Pabst Blue Ribbon warehouse where 18th Street will be able to greatly expand its production capacity.
+The acclaimed distillery, known for its rye whiskey, bourbon and other spirits, celebrated a ribbon-cutting for its latest space last Friday.
+It's taking over an 8,000-square-foot brick building that was at one time a Pabst Blue Ribbon warehouse where 18th Street will be able to greatly expand its production capacity.

 "It will allow for additional fermentation of anywhere from 10,000 gallons to 12,000 gallons," Founder and President Drew Fox said.
 "It would essentially make us the largest distillery in Northwest Indiana."

-In the spring it will move its tasting room from the current location at 5417 Oakley Ave. down the street to the new facility, where it will also have a 1,600-square-foot entertainment area, a botanical garden where it will grow herbs for its sports and cocktails, and apartments, including an Airbnb for wedding parties or those looking to take a "brewer's vacation."
+In the spring it will move its tasting room from the current location at 5417 Oakley Ave. down the street to the new facility, where it will also have an entertainment area, a botanical garden where it will grow herbs for its sports and cocktails, and apartments, including an Airbnb for wedding parties or those looking to take a "brewer's vacation."
+The garden area is 15,000 square feet.

 People are also reading…